OpenMS/pyopenms-docs/docs/source/background.rst

 Analytes are separated based on how strongly they interact with each phase.
 Some analytes will interact strongly with the mobile phase while others will be strongly attracted to the stationary phase, depending on their physical or chemical properties.
 The stronger an analyte's attraction is to the mobile phase, the faster it will leave the column.
-The time it takes for an analyte to escape from the column is called the analyte's :term:`retention time` (:term:`RT`).
+The time it takes for an analyte to escape from the column is called the analyte's retention time (RT).
-As a result of their differing attractions to the mobile and stationary phases, different analytes will have different :term:`RTs<RT>`, which is how separation occurs.
+As a result of their differing attractions to the mobile and stationary phases, different analytes will have different RTs, which is how separation occurs.

-The :term:`RTs<RT>` for each analyte are recorded by a detector.
+The RTs for each analyte are recorded by a detector.
 The most common detector used is the :term:`mass spectrometer`, which we discuss later.
 However, other detection methods exist, such as:

 * Light absorption (photometric detector)